databrew/bk/scripts/se_metadata/README.md

 ### `household_data`

-The individual data table, `individual_data.csv`, is a one row per household dataframe consisting of the following variables:
+The household data table, `household_data.csv`, is a one row per household dataframe consisting of the following variables:

 ```
 hhid